 The Chisago County Auditor-Treasurer's Office does not accept payments on a monthly basis, however, we will accept partial payments on current year taxes only.
 A person making partial payments should be aware that the due dates still apply and any portion of the tax not paid by the due date is subject to penalty.
 See the penalty schedule here.

 When a taxpayer is paying on several parcels, it is not necessary to write more than one check.
 You may add up the amount due on all of your parcels and write one check for the total (make sure to include all payment stubs with your payment.

 If you pay your taxes late there will be a penalty assessed.
 To figure your penalty due, here is the penalty schedule.

-No reminders will be sent out!!
+No reminders will be sent out!
 Tax statements are sent out once a year at the end of March for real estate and mid July for mobile homes.
-Payment stubs showing the due dates on them.
+Payment stubs showing the due dates are at the bottom.

 Property tax statements are mailed out once a year.
 If you purchase your property after the tax statements have already been mailed out, you will NOT receive a tax statement from us.
 Instead, you will receive a "courtesy letter" stating the taxes due for the year.